 This new law resembles the federal law of Obscene visual representations of the sexual abuse of children (18 U.S. Code § 1466A).

 Have you been charged with Possession or Promotion of Lewd Visual Material Depicting Child in Texas?
-Call criminal defense lawyer Paul Saputo at (888) 239-9305.
+Call criminal defense lawyer Paul Saputo at (888) 239-9305 to discuss legal representation.

-Section 43.262 of the Texas Penal Code describes the Possession or Promotion of Lewd Visual Material Depicting Child law at subsection (b) as follows:3
+What is the current Texas law about Possession or Promotion of Lewd Visual Material Depicting Child?

 (b) A person commits an offense if the person knowingly possesses, accesses with intent to view, or promotes visual material that: